-The Group has committed to the following primary ESG targets, which reflect the pivotal role of ESG in the Group's strategy:
+The Group has committed to the following primary ESG ambitions, which reflect the pivotal role of ESG in the Group's strategy:

-- Become carbon neutral by 2030
+- Become carbon neutral by 2050 with interim target to reduce 42% GHG emission in own operations by 2030

 - Become Net Zero by 2050

 - Steadily increase Green Asset Ratio

 - Steadily increase Green Mortgage Ratio

 - The aspiration to achieve a representation of at least 30% women in Group's management bodies (Defined as the Executive Committee (EXCO) and the Extended EXCO) by 2030, has been reached earlier with 33% representation of women, as at 31 December 2023 and 31 December 2024.

-For the Group to continue its progress against its primary ESG targets and address the evolving regulatory expectations, it further enhanced in 2024, its ESG working plan which was established in 2022.
+For the Group to continue its progress against its primary ESG ambitions and address the evolving regulatory expectations, it further enhanced in 2024, its ESG working plan which was established in 2022.
 Progress on the ESG working plan is closely monitored by the Sustainability Committee, the Executive Committee and the Board Committees on a quarterly basis.